 Sometimes, bacteria that lives naturally on your skin get trapped behind these plugs.
 As the bacteria grow inside your pore, they cause the redness and inflammation that’s typical in pimples.
 Depending on the amount of inflammation and bacteria, your pimple may develop a whitehead or become cystic.

 Pimples on the chin are very common.
 If you’ve heard about face mapping, then you may know that pimples on certain areas of your face may have different causes.
-Research suggests that acne on your chin and jawline is often related to hormones, particularly in women.
+Research suggests that acne on your chin and jawline is often , particularly in women.

 Hormones called androgens stimulate the production of sebum, which is the oil responsible for clogging pores.
 Acne is very common among teenagers because hormone production increases during this time.
 But hormone levels fluctuate throughout adulthood.

 Chin or jawline acne may fluctuate with your monthly periods.
 Some women produce more androgens than others.
 Increased androgen production can be the result of a condition like polycystic ovary syndrome (PCOS).

 Sometimes what looks like acne is actually something else.
 If you have many small pimples on your chin and face, it could be rosacea.
 Rosacea is common and causes redness and visible blood vessels.
 People often experience breakouts of pus-filled bumps that look like pimples.

 Another cause of chin pimples is ingrown hairs.
 While they’re more common among men who shave, ingrown hairs can happen to anyone.
 An ingrown hair happens when a strand of hair grows back into your skin, causing redness and inflammation.
 An ingrown hair may develop a pimplelike pustule and become tender or itchy.